Tip

 Katapult Firmware Instructions

-- The SB2040 PRO comes by default with Katapult firmware for CAN connection at a rate of 1M.
+- The SB2040 PRO comes with Katapult firmware for CAN connection at a default rate of 1M.

 Katapult was originally named CanBoot and later renamed to Katapult.